"The Accumulation of Failures" Gave Birth to LLMs (Part 1) — From the Limits of Mathematics to the Geometry of Meaning

 Output = layer result + input

-What the layer must learn: "output 0.3" ← learns only the small correction
+What the layer must learn: "output 0.3" ← learn only the small correction

 Final output: 0.3 + 5 = 5.3

-The role of the layer changes from "generating complete output" to "learning a small correction (residual) to the input."
+The layer's role changes from "generate the complete output" to "learn the small correction (residual) relative to the input."
 That's why it's called a residual connection.

-Consider a familiar example: if you want to weigh a dog that's too light for the scale to measure——hold the dog and weigh yourself together, then subtract your own weight to get the dog's weight.
-Because you have a known baseline of your own weight (input), the small difference (the dog = the residual) can be measured accurately.
-Residual connections work the same way: by retaining the input as a baseline, the small corrections the layer needs to learn become detectable.
+As a familiar example: if you want to weigh a dog that is too light for the scale to measure alone——hold the dog and stand on the scale together, then subtract your own weight to get the dog's weight.
+Because you have a known baseline (your own weight = input), the small difference (the dog = residual) can be measured accurately.
+Residual connections work the same way: by retaining the input as a baseline, the small correction that the layer needs to learn becomes detectable.

-And for gradients, there is also a decisive difference.
+There is also a decisive difference for gradients.
 In backpropagation, gradients flow through both paths:

 Backward pass: